• 1. SGREEN Recycle at School

 1. Download iNaturalist and login to your registered account

-2. School project and user guide will be provided by Ocean Park Academy Hong Kong
+2. School project will be provided by Ocean Park Academy Hong Kong

 5. Schools that record the greatest number of species would be awarded as Best Participating school (three in kindergarten division)